-I’m using two different programs for art this year – an Online Unit Study from Techie Homeschool Mom and projects from Chalk Pastel, You Are an Artist.
+I’m using Chalk Pastel, You Are an Artist for art this year.
 I’m excited to work on a few art projects together and talk about what art is, visit museums, and see real art.
 Last year we spent so much time just working on crafts and motor control.
 This year we get to explore!

 Download a free getting started guide from Chalk Pastel.